OF A TAX PROFESSIONAL

 How much does it cost for tax resolution?

-Our fees are in the range of $2750-$7000—about 75% of what our competitors charge.
+Our fees are about 85% of what our competitors charge, because we don’t carry the excessive overhead that most of the largest companies do.
 Fees vary depending on the number and complexity of your returns, time needed, and whether you’re an individual or a business.

 Most of our competitors charge you larger Retainers Fees and average $3500-$12,000 for their services.
 Beware of companies that slice fees into different parts, $1500 for this, and $750 for that.
 In the end you will pay substantially more.
 At Federal Tax Resolution, we accept a retainer fee, then divide the remaining amount into installments.
 If you need IRS tax help, but can’t afford a large Retainer Fee and don’t want to pay for a business with a Wilshire Boulevard Address and its overhead call us to see what our fees are.